thestippe/thestippe.github.io/_drafts/statistics/bayes_intro.md

 ## Why learning Bayesian statistics

-Bayesian inference attracted much interest in the last years, and in the last decades many Bayesian models have been developed to tackle any kind of problem.
+Bayesian inference has attracted much interest in recent years, and in the past few decades, many Bayesian models have been developed to tackle various kinds of problems.
-Most of the modern techniques developed in statistics can be viewed as Bayesian, as reported by Deborah Mayo, philosopher of science and emeritus professor
+Most of the modern techniques developed in statistics can be viewed as Bayesian, as reported by Deborah Mayo, philosopher of science and emeritus professor:

 <br>